What to do after death

 The following information is a guide to some of the things that need to be done:

-A Medical Certificate of Death will be issued which you will need to collect along with any personal belongings.
+A Medical Certificate of Death (MCCD) will need to be issued.

 If the cause of death is not clear